Riley Adams Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.22 team ERA ranks 15th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.